google/rtc-video-quality/README.md

 # Real-Time Video Codec Performance

+_This is not an official Google product._

-This project contains a couple of `bash`/`python` scripts  that can be used to generate quality metrics and graphs for realtime video codecs.
+This project contains a couple of `bash` and `python` scripts  that can be used to generate quality metrics and graphs for realtime video codecs.
 Settings used are aimed to be as close as possible to settings used by Chromium's [WebRTC](https://code.webrtc.org) implementation.

 Quality metrics can currently only be generated for `.yuv` files, any other raw